 If you’re anything like me, I think you’ll find this short synopsis really helpful.
 And it’s the RSC (so you’re in safe hands):

 As You Like It is all about varieties of love!

 So if that short video didn’t clear it up for you, here we go…

 The play is set in France.
 We don’t know exactly where, but it’s ruled by a Duke (this is known as a duchy if you want to sound smart).
 To set the scene, Duke Frederick has usurped the the duchy and from his brother, Duke Senior.
-Duke Senior has run off with a few mates into the Forest of Arden (the main location for the action of the play).
+The banished Duke Senior has run off with a few mates into the Forest of Arden (the main location for the action of the play).
 Rosalind, Duke Seniors daughter, has been permitted to remain at court as she is a close friend of Celia, Duke Fredrick’s daughter.
 The two Cousins are inseparable.

 Meanwhile Orlando, a son of Sir Rowland de Boys (a wealthy noble), has been robbed of an education and his inheritance by his older brother Oliver, who hates his younger brother Orlando.
 Orlando is living such a meaningless life, he decides to fight Charles the Wrestler.
 At the fight he meets Rosalind and in typical Shakespearean fashion falls in love at first sight.
 This new motivation allows him to win, and beat the undefeated Charles the Wrestler.
 Threatened by Rosalind’s power, the Duke banishes Rosalind.
 Celia, ever faithful to Rosalind, decides to stay with her cousin and they too run away into the Forest.